A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

 \subsection{Pro-\'etale and continuous \'etale cohomology}

-The pro-\'etale site $X_{\text{pro\'et}}$ of a scheme $X$ is formed by weakly \'etale maps of schemes $U\to X$, see \cite[Definition 4.1.1 and Remark 4.1.2]{BS}.
-Since any \'etale map is also weakly \'etale, there is a natural map of topoi $\nu:\Sh(X_{\text{pro\'et} })\to \Sh(X_{\text{\'et}})$, see \cite[\S 5]{BS}.
-In particular, we get functors $\nu^\ast:\Ab(X_\et)\to \Ab(X_\proet)$ and $\nu_\ast :\Ab(X_\proet)\to \Ab(X_\et)$ on the corresponding categories of sheaves of abelian groups.
-Here, $\nu^\ast$ is exact and right adjoint to the left exact functor $\nu_\ast$, see \cite[\href{https://stacks.math.columbia.edu/tag/00X9}{Tag 00X9}]{stacks-project}.
+The pro-\'etale site $X_{\proet}$ of a scheme $X$ is formed by weakly \'etale maps of schemes $U\to X$; see \cite[Definition 4.1.1 and Remark 4.1.2]{BS}.
+Since any \'etale map is also weakly \'etale, there is a natural map of topoi $\nu\colon \Sh(X_{\proet})\to \Sh(X_{\et})$; see \cite[Section~5]{BS}.
+In particular, we get functors $\nu^\ast\colon\Ab(X_\et)\to \Ab(X_\proet)$ and $\nu_\ast \colon\Ab(X_\proet)\to \Ab(X_\et)$ on the corresponding categories of sheaves of abelian groups.
+Here, $\nu^\ast$ is exact and right adjoint to the left exact functor $\nu_\ast$; see \cite[\href{https://stacks.math.columbia.edu/tag/00X9}{Tag 00X9}]{stacks-project}.
 Since $\nu^\ast$ is (left) exact, $\nu_\ast$ maps injective objects to injective objects.

-For a closed subset $Z\subset X$, we have the functor $ \Gamma_Z:\Ab(X_\proet)\to \Ab , $ given by taking global sections with support on $Z$.
+For a closed subset $Z\subset X$, we have the functor $ \Gamma_Z\colon \Ab(X_\proet)\to \Ab , $ given by taking global sections with support on $Z$.
 For a bounded complex $K$ of sheaves of abelian groups on $X_\proet$, we let

 In the special case where $K$ is a sheaf $F$ concentrated in degree zero, we also write $H^i_Z(X_\proet,F):= \RR^i\Gamma_Z(X_\proet,F)$.
-(Note that by slight abuse of notation, we do not distinguish between hypercohomology of a complex as in (\ref{def:H_proet(X,K)}) and cohomology of a sheaf.)
+(Note that by slight abuse of notation, we do not distinguish between the hypercohomology of a complex as in \eqref{def:H_proet(X,K)} and the cohomology of a sheaf.)

-\begin{lemma}[\cite{BS}] Let $X$ be a scheme and let $(F_r )$ be an inductive system of sheaves on the small \'etale site $X_{\text{\'et}}$ and with surjective transition maps.
+\begin{lemma}[\textit{cf.} \cite{BS}] Let $X$ be a scheme, and let $(F_r )$ be an inductive system of sheaves on the small \'etale site $X_{\et}$ and with surjective transition maps.
 Let $Z\subset X$ be a closed subset.
 Then there is a canonical identification

-where the left hand side denotes Jannsen's continuous \'etale cohomology groups with support \cite{jannsen}. \end{lemma} \begin{proof} This follows by the same argument as in \cite[Proposition 5.6.2]{BS}; we give the details for convenience of the reader.
-By definition, $H^i_{Z,cont}(X_{\text{\'et}},(F_r))$, resp.\ $H^i_Z(X_{\text{pro\'et}},\lim \nu^\ast F_r) $, is the $i$-th cohomology of the complex
+where the left-hand side denotes Jannsen's continuous \'etale cohomology groups with support; see \cite{jannsen}. \end{lemma} \begin{proof} This follows by the same argument as in \cite[Proposition 5.6.2]{BS}; we give the details for the reader's convenience.
+By definition, $H^i_{Z,\cont}(X_{\et},(F_r))$, resp.\ $H^i_Z(X_{\proet},\lim \nu^\ast F_r) $, is the $\supth{i}$ cohomology of the complex